Location, Location, Location: Tenant Perks

 - On the Westside near Carriage Works: The Optimist, 4R Smokehouse, bartaco, Atlanta Contemporary Arts Center and Uptown Comedy Corner

 - In Inman Park near Inman Alley: Ladybird Grove & Mess Hall, Parish, The Albert and The Atlanta BeltLine

 - In Chamblee near 5256 Peachtree: Southbound, Union Hill Kitchen and Pure Taqueria

 - At Little Five Points near 1189 Euclid Ave: The Corner Tavern, The Vortex, Fox Brothers Bar-B-Q and Variety Playhouse

 It’s also worth noting that beyond location, the number one reason our in-town office tenants renewed their office lease is because of these nearby restaurants and attractions.

 Being in-town is just “hip,” right?
 At least that’s how nearly 70 percent of our in-town tenants described their work environments.
 From the communities to the actual buildings, ITP workspaces have so much to offer.
 There are historic renovation properties like Carriage Works or walkable, community-centric spaces like Inman Alley that backs up to the Atlanta BeltLine Eastside Trail.

-Creative, progressive and innovative companies alike seem to flock to these neighborhoods where they’re more central to the faster-pace of the city and the creative services and programs frequently hosted by incubator and co-working spaces such as TechSquare Labs, Atlanta TechVillage and General Assembly among others.
+Creative, progressive and innovative companies flock to these neighborhoods.
+It is where they’re more central to the faster-pace of the city and the creative services.
+Programs frequently hosted by incubator and co-working spaces such as TechSquare Labs, Atlanta TechVillage and General Assembly fare well.
 Whether it’s these creative resources or the hip vibes of being in the city, half of our in-town tenants feel their office’s community and/or building is a fun and communal environment.
 Now that sounds like a culture most business owners would love to foster!